danvuk567/Linux-Command-Data-Analytics/Linux-Data-Cleaning-and-Analysis/readme.md

  ![data_exploration_cleaning2.jpg](https://github.com/danvuk567/Linux-Command-Data-Analytics/blob/main/images/data_exploration_cleaning2.jpg?raw=true)

-4. Let’s run an **awk** command on each column index using the comma delimiter and check if there are empty or ‘NULL’ or ‘#N/A’ values.
+4. Let’s run an **awk** command on each column index using the comma delimiter and check if there are empty or 'NULL' or '#N/A' values.
 We see that column 7 which represents *Rate* has missing or invalid values.

         awk -F ',' '$1 == "NULL" || $1 == "#N/A" || $1 == ""' $output_file